-Common Bleeding Heart Dicentra spectabilis

-Height: 3 feet Spread: 3 feet

-Spacing: 30 inches

-Hardiness Zone: 1b
+White Bleeding Heart Dicentra spectabilis 'Alba' Height: 32 inches Spread: 3 feet Spacing: 30 inches Sunlight: • Hardiness Zone: 1b Description:

-Other Names: Old Fashioned Bleeding Heart

-Description:

-Bushy upright mounded selection features blue-green fern-like foliage and arching stems of heart shaped locket flowers with white protruding petals; excellent for shaded borders and beds; beautiful cut flower; goes into summer dormancy

-Ornamental Features

-Common Bleeding Heart features delicate nodding pink heart-shaped flowers with white tips dangling from the stems from late spring to early summer.
-Its ferny compound leaves remain bluish-green in color throughout the season.
+Easy to grow, bushy mound of fern-like. light green foliage featuring long, arching stems of white, dangling heart shaped flowers; an excellent addition to borders, cutting gardens or garden beds; blooms in early spring before going summer dormant Ornamental Features White Bleeding Heart features delicate nodding white heart-shaped flowers dangling from the stems from late spring to early summer.
+Its ferny compound leaves remain light green in color throughout the season.
+Landscape Attributes White Bleeding Heart is an herbaceous perennial with a mounded form.

-Landscape Attributes

-Common Bleeding Heart is an herbaceous perennial with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.
+This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
+It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
+It has no significant negative characteristics.
+White Bleeding Heart is recommended for the following landscape applications; - Mass Planting - General Garden Use

-Common Bleeding Heart flowers Photo courtesy of NetPS Plant Finder
+White Bleeding Heart flowers Photo courtesy of NetPS Plant Finder